infiniteflight/infiniteflight-docs/atc-guide/ground/taxi.md

 Tip

-: Dependant on traffic, a taxi command may need to be immediately followed with progressive taxi or give way instructions
+: Dependent on traffic, a taxi command may need to be immediately followed with progressive taxi or give way instructions

 ## Progressive Taxi and Give Way

 As well as using the normal taxi commands, progressive taxi and give way instructions can be useful to help assist the Controller with ground management, particularly with one way systems, potential conflicts, and intersection departures.